-Fuse Fellow at City of Austin Department of Housing and Planning
+Fuse Corp.
+Executive Fellow, City of Austin Housing and Planning Department

-At the height of the foreclosure crisis, Hala oversaw Citi’s Office of Homeownership Preservation.
-In this capacity, she led foreclosure prevention efforts throughout the United States—working with non-profits and municipalities to identify alternatives to foreclosure for borrowers at risk— from 2007 until 2017.
+At the height of the foreclosure crisis, Hala led the programs and initiatives of Citi’s Office of Homeownership Prevention.
+In this capacity, she led foreclosure prevention efforts throughout the United States-coordinating Citi’s real estate businesses response and resources to community needs.
+She worked with non-profits and municipalities to identify pro active outreach strategies and alternatives to foreclosure for borrowers at risk.

 Hala is committed to finding solutions that help communities of color and low-to-moderate income families access opportunities, achieve housing stability, and build assets they can pass on to their children.
-She remains committed to aligning resources with organizations that realize affordable and inclusionary housing and create pathways to financial stability and homeownership for the most vulnerable.
+She remains committed to aligning resources with organizations that produce and support affordable and inclusionary housing and create a pathway to financial stability and homeownership for traditionally marginalized people.

 Beatriz Olvera Stotzer